 Slide Garage Door Locks

-T-Handle Garage Door Locks
+Garage Door Handle Locks

-Keyless Coded Locks
+Keyless Coded Garage Door Locks

-There are also those who prefer keyless locks, and would rather use a personalized code to lock and unlock their garage doors.
+There are also those who prefer keyless coded garage door locks, and would rather use a personalized code to lock and unlock their garage doors.
 These keypads offer flexibility, and in the event, a code is compromised, can easily be set up with a new code (as opposed to having to rekey or replace a lock if a physical key is misplaced).
 A lock without a keyhole also can’t be picked.

 Disadvantages of Traditional Garage Door Locks

 While the above options are all-sufficient when it comes to garage door theft prevention, they may not be the most efficient depending on your situation.
 Traditional garage door locks provide very little security or peace of mind.

 For instance, these are all manual locks that require you to lock and unlock by hand whenever you need to open the garage door.
 For those of you who park in the garage or use the main garage door as an access point into the home, you’ll be constantly unlocking and locking your door each time you pull out the car or need to go in and out.